 Fr.
 Gabriel Richard was born on October 15, 1767, at Saintonge in southwestern France.
 He entered the Society of the Priests of St. Sulpice (P.S.S.) on April 10, 1790.
 He was ordained a priest on October 9, 1791.

 Narrowly escaping persecution during the French Revolution, Fr.
-Richard came to United States in 1792 and was assigned to the French settlements on the Illinois side of the Mississippi.
+Richard came to the United States in 1792 and was assigned to the French settlements on the Illinois side of the Mississippi.
 Fr.
 Richard was next assigned to Detroit and arrived here on Sunday, June 3, 1798.
 He remained in Detroit until he died in 1832 while ministering to victims of the cholera epidemic.
 During his time in Detroit, he was a missionary, educator and civic leader.

 Fr.
 Gabriel Richard became pastor of Ste.
 Anne Parish in 1802.
 During his 30 years as pastor he built the parish’s seventh church, a stone building with stained glass.
-He faithfully ministered to the spiritual needs of the people and was strong proponent of perpetual adoration of the Eucharist.
+He faithfully ministered to the spiritual needs of the people and was a strong proponent of perpetual adoration of the Eucharist.